StPaulStylee/100DaysOfCode/README.md

 I read a lot on on to properly structure Go code when developing an application
 ### Thoughts:
 Frustrated.
 I know I could start programming by simply throwing everyting into a main.go file, but that seems sloppy.
 However, I feel I am beginning to waste valuable time.
 Plus, I am just getting confused by all of this stuff...
 I think I may be trying too jump to deep, too fast.

+# Day 94, March 14th, 2018
+### What I did:
+I started setting up the route to perform simple searches.
+It is coming along...
+I should have a functioning search tomorrow and perhaps some other routes
+### Thoughts:
+I like this!
+It feels good to be building on my own again!